Ramashish Koeri gang

-The Ramashish Koeri gang was a first caste based dacoit band of India, that was led by Ramashish Koeri (also known as Dada).
+The Ramashish Singh Koeri gang was a first caste based dacoit band of India, that was led by Ramashish Koeri (also known as Dada).
 The gang was active in the Kaimur plateau region of Bihar, located in present Rohtas district.
 Earlier, the gang was led by Mohan Bind, after whose death in a police encounter, Ramashish Koeri became the new leader.
 The gang, along with four other caste-based gangs led by Ghamari Karwar, Rambachan Yadav, Triveni Kahar, and Gaurik was responsible for over hundred murders in the Kaimur region.